Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: METHOD

-Plotting points by SMD and outcome correlation gives a raw version of the jointVIP that presents much valuable information.
-However, it can be difficult in this version of the plot to determine the relative importance of two variables represented by two distant points, one with a high outcome correlation and low SMD, and the other with a high SMD and low outcome correlation.
-A good way to approach such comparisons is to think about the relative sizes of the biases contributed by ignoring each variable, since our ultimate goal is to avoid biases in treatment effect estimation.
-Inspired by \cite{cinelli2020making} and \cite{soriano2021interpretable}, we plot quantities which correspond to bias estimates for the treatment effect under a simple set of statistical models and which take on the convenient form of hyperbolic curves on the jointVIP.
-These curves, which arise from the classical omitted variable bias (OVB) framework, provide valuable context about the relative amounts of potential bias contributed by distant variables, making comparisons easier.
+Comparing {the relative importance of} two distant points on the jointVIP, one with a high outcome correlation and low SMD, and the other with a high SMD and low outcome correlation, can be difficult.
+A natural answer lies in the relative sizes of the biases contributed by ignoring each variable, since our ultimate goal is to avoid biases in treatment effect estimation.
+We consider each baseline variable and evaluate the bias incurred by omitting this potential confounder under {a simple one-variable model}.
+Inspired by \citet{cinelli2020making} and \citet{soriano2021interpretable}, we plot these bias estimates {as curves} on the jointVIP.